-All alterations and extensions to an existing residential property should not restrict or affect any existing vehicular access, turning area or parking space to the detriment of road safety and should not have any effect on the amenity of the existing residential property and surrounding area.

-When designing a new vehicular driveway, turning area and/or parking space(s) within the curtilage of an existing residential property, it is important that the development should respect and compliment the character of the existing residential property and surrounding area in terms of materials and appearance.
-The construction of large open hard standing areas, particularly when projecting forward of a wall forming part of the principal elevation of the original property or the line of buildings in a street, can cause a detrimental impact upon the setting of an existing residential property and surrounding area.
-Wherever possible, any existing features that contribute to the character of the existing residential property and surrounding area in terms of trees, hedges and original stone walls should be retained.
-Furthermore, sufficient space for soft landscaping should be incorporated wherever possible in order to screen vehicles, minimise the visual impact of the hard standing area and enhance the visual appearance of the existing residential property and surrounding area.

-When designing a new vehicular driveway, turning area and/or parking space(s) within the curtilage of an existing residential property, it is important that consideration is given to the safety of pedestrians and road users.
-If the new vehicular driveway, turning area and/or parking space(s) are to be enclosed with new gates then they should be of an appropriate design and should open inwards to prevent obstruction of the public footway.
-To ensure vehicles do not block the public footway whilst entering/existing the curtilage of the existing residential property, they should be set back at least 5 metres from the public footway (6 metres may be required when entering/existing an existing or proposed garage which does not have roller shutter doors).
-The requirement to form a new verge or footway crossing over a public road to form a vehicular access will require adequate visibility and should not result in a significant hazard to users of the public road.
-It should be noted that a vehicle access application is required to form a new verge or footway crossing over a public road.
+When designing a new vehicular driveway, turning area and/or parking space(s) within the curtilage of an existing residential property, it is important that it should:

+- Respect and complement the character of the existing residential property and surrounding area.
+The development of hard standing areas, particularly when projecting forward of the principal elevation of the original residential property or the line of buildings in a street, can cause a detrimental impact upon the setting and appearance of an existing residential property and surrounding area. - Retain any existing features which contribute to the character of an existing residential property and surrounding area e.g. trees, hedges and original stone walls. - Incorporate sufficient space for soft landscaping to screen vehicles and hard standing areas which should in return then enhance the setting and appearance of the existing residential property and surrounding area. - Not increase the risk of surface water run-off and possible flooding.
+To ensure this, the new vehicular driveway, turning area and/or parking space(s) must be constructed in a porous material or provision must be made to direct the surface water run-off to a permeable or porous area, such as areas of soft landscaping, gravel and paving within the curtilage of the existing residential property. - In circumstances when they are to be enclosed with new gates, that the new gates open inwards to prevent obstruction of the public footway. - Ensure that vehicles do not block the public footway whilst entering/exiting an existing or proposed garage.
+Existing or proposed garages should be set back at least 6 metres from the public footway within the curtilage of the existing residential property (5 metres may be required when entering/exiting an existing or proposed garage which has roller shutter doors).

-Altering or extending an existing residential property where additional bedrooms are created is likely to result in the residential property being capable of accommodating more people.
-This can have an impact on the level, or potential future level of vehicular ownership within the residential property.
-In addition, altering or extending a residential property can include the conversion of a garage to residential accommodation which can result in existing vehicular parking spaces being lost from use.
-Therefore, it should be noted that the provision of vehicular parking spaces within the curtilage of an existing residential property should be appropriately increased or maintained in accordance with the Council's approved standards.
-Furthermore, any loss of off street vehicular parking will also be a consideration for the Council's Roads Authority.
+Altering or extending an existing residential property where additional bedrooms are created can potentially have an impact on the level of vehicular ownership within the existing residential property.
+In addition, altering or extending an existing residential property can include the conversion of a garage to residential accommodation which can result in existing vehicular parking spaces being lost from use.
+It should be noted that the provision of vehicular parking spaces within the curtilage of an existing residential property should be appropriately increased or maintained in accordance with the Council's approved standards.
+Further advice can be obtained from the Council's Roads Authority (please refer to Contact Details).